Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Virginia Sweetspire (Itea virginica)

 Also called the Virginia willow, some varieties of sweetspire are dwarf shrubs with white flowers growing in spikes.
-When in bloom, the bottlebrush flowers almost cover the short rounded shrub.
+In late spring to early summer, the bottlebrush flowers almost cover the short, rounded shrub.
 This sun-loving landscaping shrub grows up to 3 ft.
 (1 m) tall and doesn’t require any maintenance.

 The dwarf sweetspire cultivars are called ‘Little Henry.’
 The low-growing shrubby plant is ideal for the front of the house to boost curb appeal.
 And it grows just as well in full sun as it does in the shade.
 Grow Virginia sweetspire as flowering ground cover, blooming hedges, or to brighten up a shrub border.